tdeso/avalanche_setup/README.md

 # Bash scripts to setup a Ubuntu VPS server and run an Avalanche node

-This is a setup script to automate the setup and provisioning of Ubuntu servers.
+This is a setup script to automate the setup of a Ubuntu VPS and install an Avalanche node.
 It does the following:
 * Adds a new user account with sudo access
 * Adds a public ssh key for the new user account
 * Disables password authentication to the server